hashicorp/terraform-provider-azurerm/website/docs/r/network_interface_application_security_group_association.html.markdown

 The following arguments are supported:

 * `network_interface_id` - (Required) The ID of the Network Interface.
 Changing this forces a new resource to be created.

-* `ip_configuration_name` - (Required) The Name of the IP Configuration within the Network Interface which should be connected to the Application Security Group.
-Changing this forces a new resource to be created.

 * `application_security_group_id` - (Required) The ID of the Application Security Group which this Network Interface which should be connected to.
 Changing this forces a new resource to be created.